AllAroundD/netflix-clone/README.md

-This project is a small clone of Netflix
+This project is just a small clone of Netflix landing page